Dooders/Dooders/README.md

 ## Overview

 Dooders is an open-source research project focused on the development of artificial intelligent agents in a simulated reality.
-The project aims to enable the conditions and mechanisms for cognitive agents to evolve and emerge in a digital environment.
+The project aims to enable the conditions and mechanisms for cognitive agents to evolve and emerge in a open-ended and expanding environment.

 A [Dooder](docs/Dooder.md) is an agent object in the simulation with an amount of causal control.
 It acts in the simulation only as long as it consumes [Energy](https://github.com/csmangum/Dooders/blob/main/docs/Energy.md).